ministryofjustice/security-guidance/policies/it-security-technical-users-guide.md

 The MoJ [Technical Controls Guide](https://ministryofjustice.github.io/security-guidance/technical-security-controls-guide/#technical-security-controls-guide) ensures protection from unauthorised access or misuse of the MoJ IT systems, applications and data stored within them.

-The guide outlines the control design requirements that are needed to secure the MoJ network and IT assets in accordance with the three layers of defence.
-The guide addresses following areas:
+The policy outlines the control design requirements that are needed to secure the MoJ network and IT assets in accordance with the three layers of defence.
+The policy addresses following areas:

 - enforcing access controls in support of the [Access Control Guide](https://ministryofjustice.github.io/security-guidance/access-control-guide/#access-control-guide)
 - building adequate security for the MoJ network and network boundaries